toss/slash/README.md

 [Check out our Slash libraries docs.](https://slash.page)

+## Project Status

+- Slash is a legacy project and is not currently being maintained.
+- Many of Slash's useful features will be separated into separate packages, such as [es-hangul](https://github.com/toss/es-hangul) and [es-toolkit](https://github.com/toss/es-toolkit), which are currently under development.
+  - es-hangul is a JavaScript library that makes it easy to work with Hangul.
+  - es-toolkit is a modern JavaScript utility library with high performance, small bundle size, and strong types.
+- If you would like to contribute to Slash, please contribute to these packages, not Slash.

 ## Contributing

 We welcome contribution from everyone in the community.
 Read below for detailed contribution guide.